lit/lit/packages/tests/README.md

 #### Run tests in individual browsers

-Tests can be run in individual browsers by changing the `BROWSERS` variable in the `run-sauce-tests.sh` script.
+Tests can deploy to individual browsers by changing the `BROWSERS` variable in the `run-sauce-tests.sh` script.

 Valid `BROWSERS` variables for individual browsers can be: